 Registration of Marriage in Japan requires the couple to translate the documents into Japanese.
 In our case, my husband translated them.
 There’s a template that you can follow.
 Please click the highlighted words for the links of the templates.

 We finished the task for about two hours that day.
 My husband was asked to make some changes to the few details we tried to fill out beforehand and some clients have arrived so we took more or less two hours.
 There had nothing to be worried about.
 The process was simple.
 It’s not daunting.
 If you have questions though please feel free to contact me.
-Good luck on your process!
+Good luck with your process!

 Consulate Office of Japan in Cebu